 Recipient must:

-- Be an incoming freshman with a minimum high school GPA of 3.5 and a strong record of scholastic achievement in college preparatory courses;
+- Be an incoming freshman with a minimum high school GPA of 3.5 and a strong record of scholastic achievement in college preparatory courses

-- Be a full-time undergraduate student;
+- Be a full-time undergraduate student

-- Be a resident of the Commonwealth of Virginia;
+- Be a resident of the Commonwealth of Virginia

-- Show unusual promise of superior scholastic achievement in the opinion of the college dean;
+- Show unusual promise of superior scholastic achievement in the opinion of the college dean

-Established in 2006 in memory of Christine W. Eames, Communications ’99, an alumna of the College of Humanities and Social Sciences, by her mother, Joan Christensen Eames.
-The purpose of the fund is to provide scholarships for students who are aspiring writers.
-Recipients must be an undergraduate majoring in English with a concentration in creative writing or in communications with a concentration in journalism.
-Recipient may be a full-time or part-time student and an in-state or out-of-state student, and qualify on the basis of academic merit and financial need.
-The scholarship is renewable, subject to the availability of funds.
+The Christine Worthen Eames Memorial Endowed Scholarship was established in 2006 in memory of Christine W. Eames '99, an alum of the College of Humanities and Social Sciences, by her mother, Joan Christensen Eames.
+The purpose of the fund is to provide scholarships for undergraduates majoring in English with a concentration in creative writing or majoring in communication with a concentration in journalism.
+Recipient may be a full-time or part-time student, qualify on the basis of academic merit and financial need, and be either an in-state or out-of-state student.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 English Scholarships